kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 ### "Logging executed test steps" matters

-The Test Case `printID`, which is called by the Test Suite `TS1` is minimalistic.
-It has only one line of:
+The Test Case `printID`, which is called by the Test Suite `TS1`, is minimal.
+It has only one line:
 ```
 WebUI.comment("ID=${ID}")
 ```